WHAT IS A GROUP BREAK?

 The detriments of a Group Break are:

 The products are sealed with no guarantee that any specific cards will be inside.
-Sometimes your investment will pay off, sometimes it won't.
+Any time you join a group break (or open boxes on your own), sometimes your investment will pay off, sometimes it won't.

 Just like anything that's fun and exciting, group breaking can be addictive.
 Break responsibly, using only discretionary income.
 Please don't spend the money that should be making your car payment on picture cards of sportspeople, because even if it pays off this month with a big hit, you might end up walking.
 If you're spending money that should be used to manage your financial responsibilities, or if you consistently find that you're not enjoying the experience, it might be time to take a break from the breaks or stop altogether.